Tetris Sequence

 But you first must accept that you can’t stop falling.

-Although blocks emerge from the sky in five different shapes, two of the shapes have mirror-images that some consider distinct: the crooked pieces resembling S and Z, and the right-angle pieces resembling L and J. So, some say there are seven shapes.
+Although blocks emerge from the sky in five different shapes, two of the shapes have mirror-images that some consider distinct: the crooked pieces resembling S and Z, and the right-angle pieces resembling L and J. So, some say, there are seven shapes.

 Five, seven, one, none — here is what we forget: if the fragments of this world failed to fall, they would never have the chance to interlock; to forestall evanescence; to become communities; to never vanish in a cataclysm of ghostly unity.

-Incarcerated in a world of fallenness, fragmentation, the pressure of time, the horror of impermanence, the unbearable agony of witness — there is a glorious flicker of oneness with everything before becoming nothing once again.
+Incarcerated in a world of fallenness, fragmentation, the pressure of time, the horror of impermanence, the piercing agony of witness — there is a glorious flicker of oneness with everything before becoming nothing once again.

 Or does it simply cease to be, making the forms that fall later entirely new individualities?

-No one knows and it doesn’t matter.
+No one knows, and it doesn’t matter.

-A brief interlude: I just wanted to thank you, whoever you are, for mindfully reading my beautiful Tetris poem.
+I just wanted to thank you, whoever you are, for mindfully reading my beautiful Tetris poem.
 This isn’t part of the poem, it’s an interruption because the urge to express my gratitude was so overpowering.
 You have generously chosen to offer your attention to this poem in a world with so many other alternatives.
 Whether you despise or relish this type of interlude, I simply couldn’t let another word flow without first offering thanks.
-The last three lines of the poem are below, hopefully as beautiful as those that came before.
+The last three lines of the poem below, hopefully ,are as beautiful as those that came before.

-May you find the peace of these Tetris-based reflections to be true in your own time and place, regardless of whether you love or hate the game of Tetris, identify as a veteran or novice, or have never even played a single level.
+May you find the peace of these Tetrised reflections to be true in your own time and place, regardless of whether you love or hate the game of Tetris, identify as a veteran or novice, or have never even played a single level.

 The greatest and rarest thing in Tetris occurs when you manipulate a piece so it lands in such a way as to clear a line that also clears the whole field of play — leaving for a moment, before the next form descends, a digital landscape of pristine emptiness that represents maximum detachment from the built-up gunk of the past.